coffeemug17/Codecademy-Cplusplus/README.md

 # Codecademy-Cplusplus
-# These projects were completed during the course of me learning to code in C++ and includes the fundmentals that I leant while completing the course on Codecademy.
+# These projects were completed during the course of me learning to code in C++ and includes the fundamentals that I learnt while completing the course on Codecademy.